Why Does Minecraft Keep Crashing?

 Does Your PC Have the Minimum Requirements for Minecraft?

 Minecraft is an incredibly deceptive game.
-If you think this sandbox block-building world can run on the simplest computers, think again.
+If you think this sandbox block-building game can run on the simplest computers, think again.

 Let’s just say, if you create a gaming PC with Minecraft as your reference game, you can probably run most esports titles with it.
-So, check your system, and if it doesn’t meet these must-haves, then you’re probably better off playing the game on a mobile device.
+So, check your system, and if it doesn’t meet the minimum requirements, then you’re probably better off playing the game on a mobile device.

 Minimum System Requirements for Minecraft